No one should feel they have no one to turn to, but we also know loneliness can have a big impact on our mental and physical health.

 As loneliness is such a deeply personal experience, you may spot signs they are lonely before the person you care about does or before they are able to talk about it.
 It's also important to remember that someone can still feel lonely despite being surrounded by friends and family.

-If they have sight loss, they can join RNIB’s telephone book club and talk to up to eight people on a monthly call for a small cost.
+RNIB’s telephone book club - if you have sight loss, you can join this club and talk to up to eight people on a monthly call.